SpectraL519/cpp-gl/docs/algorithms.md

 - `vertex_callback`
   - *Description*: A type alias for a function that operates on vertices of a graph, accepting a vertex of type `const typename GraphType::vertex_type&` and additional arguments.
   - *Template parameters*:
-    - `GraphType: type_traits::c_graph` - the type of the graph on which the callback will operate.
+    - `GraphType: traits::c_graph` - the type of the graph on which the callback will operate.
     - `ReturnType` - the return type of the callback function.
     - `Args...` - variadic template representing additional arguments passed to the callback.

 - `edge_callback`
   - *Description*: A type alias for a function that operates on edges of a graph, accepting a vertex of type `const typename GraphType::edge_type&` and additional arguments.
   - *Template parameters*:
-    - `GraphType: type_traits::c_graph` - the type of the graph on which the callback will operate.
+    - `GraphType: traits::c_graph` - the type of the graph on which the callback will operate.
     - `ReturnType` - the return type of the callback function.
     - `Args...` - variadic template representing additional arguments passed to the callback.